 Honestly, this is the single most expensive mistake I see restaurant owners make.
 It's not even close.
 A short-term MCA on $50,000 can cost you $17,500 or more in fees.
 An SBA loan for the same $50,000 over 7 years costs a fraction of that — and your monthly payments are dramatically lower, so your cash flow stays intact.

 What to do instead: Match the loan term to the life of the investment.
 For equipment that'll last 5 to 10 years, use equipment financing with 2- to 7-year terms.
 For a renovation or expansion, look at SBA loans with terms up to 25 years — rates depend on your profile and the current market.
-For everyday cash flow, a business line of credit gives you revolving access without the pressure of a fixed repayment schedule.
-For smaller purchases under $10K, a zero-interest business credit line can cover the gap without any financing cost at all.
+For everyday cash flow, a business line of credit gives you revolving access without the pressure of a fixed repayment schedule — and you only pay interest on what you actually draw.
 And if you're thinking about a second location or growing a franchise concept, franchise financing gives you purpose-built terms for multi-location expansion.

 See what 70+ lenders will offer your business.